webaverse/docs/docs/engineering/app/scene/scene-file-quickstart.md

 ]
 ```

+---

 ## File Structure

-.scn file contains the scene definition.
-Every scene is created of apps.
+A `.scn` file contains the scene definition.
+Every scene is made up of apps.
 Apps can be a 3D model or some other object.
 Objects' definitions contain some of these listed types:
 * `type` – possible types are:
     * `"application/light"` – for object light
     * `"application/rendersettings"` – used for definition of post-processing effects
     * `"application/group"` – used for grouping objects.
 If we don't define type, default is 3D object
 * `content` – custom object definition for different type of object
-*  `start_url` – loading point for complex object defined with `index.js`, or local/remote path for `.glb` / `.vrm` / `.vox` file
+*  `start_url` – loading point for a complex object defined with `index.js`, or local/remote path for `.glb` / `.vrm` / `.vox` file
 * `position` – x,y,z position in scene
 * `quaternion` – x,y,z,w quaternion rotation in scene
 * `scale` – x,y,z object scale